 Master of Architecture

-The field of architecture is constantly evolving, and architects with a graduate degree are in high demand.
-Our Master of Architecture Degree Program gives architects a competitive edge in the job market and provides the skills to navigate today’s technological work environments.
+The field of architecture is constantly evolving, and architects with graduate degrees are in high demand.
+Our Master of Architecture (M.Arch) offers a competitive edge in the job market and provides the skills to navigate today’s technological work environments.

 Earning your Master of Architecture from LTU is: